alsamitech/alsws/README.md

 NSV/WS has a built in auth system.

+Explination of ALSWS Servers:
+* ws/basenet: Sami's First webserver.
+Does not compile but it's a pretty cool thing to have included in the repo
+* ws/m3 The second revision of ALSWS. this revision compiles sucsesfully and compiles sucsesfully

 The Port numbers are **MEANT** to be changed.
 Before compling, please change the port number to whatever port you desire.

 There is a simple TCP Client bundled with alsws.
 However, it is highly reccomended to compile the tcpclient from source